Shalmon123/BlobDetection/README.md

 You need to have opencv installed on your Pc and added to the path variables (windows) and your terminal path (linux)

+(I'll work on a completely portable version that dosent need opencv to be installed beforehand to work, later)

 The Python script and a few example images are included.

 #INSTRUCTIONS